 Annex no. 5 – Research originality statement and declaration of academic honesty (Annex_5 pdf file);

-Annex no. 6 – Template Power Point (Annex_6 ppt file).
+Annex no. 6 – Template Power Point (Annex_6 ppt file);

 Should you need further information regarding the Graduation procedure, please contact the Graduation Office at graduation@unicamillus.org

-b) verifying the achievement of the objectives pursued or identifying any reasons for a failure or partial achievement;
+2) verify the achievement of predetermined objectives or identify reasons for non-achievement or partial achievement;

 Contacts:

-→ Reports to Didactic Director: antonella.palombo@unicamillus.org
+Reports to Programme Director: antonella.palombo@unicamillus.org

 → Reports to Didactic Administrative Office of the Degree Course: medicine@unicamillus.org